netscisci/netscisci.github.io/cfp.md

 This workshop does not have archival proceedings.
 Therefore we explicitly welcome submissions that are:
 - new empirical work
-- recently published papers
+- recently published papers (2023-2024)
 - under peer review (e.g. papers published on arxiv or SSRN)
-- early drafts and work in progress, including those not accepted at NetSci 2024
+- early drafts and work in progress

+The submitted works can**not** be those presented at other sessions in NetSci 2024.
 The program committee will review and vote on acceptance in the spring, as well as Best Student Paper Award.

 ## Format